manuhank/challenge-dinamo/README.md

 ## Usage

 Simply run `npm start path`, replacing "path" with a valid path.
+Example: `npm start "."`

 If no path is provided, the script will start from the root of the fs.